External Events and Announcements

 Record Society of Lancashire and Cheshire

-The Record Society of Lancashire and Cheshire seeks to promote understanding of, and public interest in, Lancashire and Cheshire’s past, through the publication of editions of historical documents.
+The Record Society of Lancashire and Cheshire seeks to promote understanding of and public interest in, Lancashire and Cheshire’s past, through the publication of editions of historical documents.
 For an annual subscription of £20, members receive each year a hardback volume and an invitation to a historical lecture.

 Women In Street Names

-Women in Street Names is a project to highlight streets named after women, for the British Federation of Women Graduates, and Harper Adams University.
+Women in Street Names is a project to highlight streets named after women, for the British Federation of Women Graduates and Harper Adams University.
 It was launched at the Women’s Library at the LSE in July 2019.
-Carrie de Silva from Harper Adams explains that the aim of the project is “to highlight streets named after women, (and to highlight how few there are!), and to remember such women as are commemorated.
+Carrie de Silva from Harper Adams explains that the aim of the project is “to highlight streets named after women, (and to highlight how few there are!) and to remember such women as are commemorated.
 Outputs will be a booklet of mini-biographies of women named and a paper to consider political and social culturalisation, conscious and unconscious, through the names we see in our streets”.
-Information is requested from across the UK, and from villages, towns and cities.
+Information is requested from across the UK and from villages, towns and cities.
 More obscure royalty will be of interest (the collection won’t be including Queen Victoria or Queen Elizabeth II).
 Obscure or less well-known saints are also welcome.
 Of particular interest will be little-known local women who nevertheless made a large contribution to their area.
 Carrie will welcome the name on its own, even if the sender knows nothing else about the named woman.
-Please forward the street name with district, town, city, village, etc with the woman’s main achievement or area of operation (if you know it) to: Carrie de Silva: cdesilva@harper-adams.ac.uk.
+Please forward the street name with district, town, city, village, with the woman’s main achievement or area of operation (if you know it) to: Carrie de Silva: cdesilva@harper-adams.ac.uk.
 (07583 144622).

 Cumbria Prehistory Resource

-Cumberland & Westmorland Antiquarian and Archaeological Society (CWAAS) have produced a learning resource to help teachers in the county’s schools support the teaching of prehistory, from the Stone Age to the Iron Age, within the History curriculum.
+Cumberland and Westmorland Antiquarian and Archaeological Society (CWAAS) have produced a learning resource to help teachers in the county’s schools support the teaching of prehistory, from the Stone Age to the Iron Age, within the History curriculum.
 The pack was produced with input from archaeological experts and feedback from teachers and learners after a pilot session in a Maryport school.
 It comprises an introductory slide show; in-school activities (covering topics like artefacts, burials, food and the home); on-site activity suggestions (using Cumbrian sites, artefacts and museums); background information and signposts to further information.

 The resource pack is free and can be downloaded from the Cumbria Past website.

-Or search Cumbria Past in Google, then open the tab Grants, and look under Schools Area.
+Or search Cumbria Past in Google, then open the tab Grants and look under Schools Area.

 If you would like to submit an article for this page or our newsletter, please contact us: rhc@lancaster.ac.uk 01524 593770.